Earth Day 2020

-- Let’s clean up our planet by committing to safely and individually cleaning up our neighborhoods.
+- Let’s continue to make an everlasting commitment to clean up our neighborhoods by safely and individually removing litter that is discovered during walks and outings.
 Show us your progress by tracking your cleanup activities here!

 - Download the Earth Challenge 2020 app and help gather local data on air quality and plastic pollution.

 - Plastic pollution can create major problems for the health of our fellow citizens and ecosystem.
 Learn how you can help reduce the problem here.